Oscilloscope: Triggered sweep

 To display events with unchanging or slowly (visibly) changing waveforms, but occurring at times that may not be evenly spaced, modern oscilloscopes have triggered sweeps.
 Compared to older, simpler oscilloscopes with continuously-running sweep oscillators, triggered-sweep oscilloscopes are markedly more versatile.

 A triggered sweep starts at a selected point on the signal, providing a stable display.
 In this way, triggering allows the display of periodic signals such as sine waves and square waves, as well as nonperiodic signals such as single pulses, or pulses that do not recur at a fixed rate.

 With triggered sweeps, the scope blanks the beam and starts to reset the sweep circuit each time the beam reaches the extreme right side of the screen.
 For a period of time, called holdoff, (extendable by a front-panel control on some better oscilloscopes), the sweep circuit resets completely and ignores triggers.
 Once holdoff expires, the next trigger starts a sweep.
 The trigger event is usually the input waveform reaching some user-specified threshold voltage (trigger level) in the specified direction (going positive or going negative—trigger polarity).

 In some cases, variable holdoff time can be useful to make the sweep ignore interfering triggers that occur before the events to be observed.
 In the case of repetitive, but complex waveforms, variable holdoff can provide a stable display that could not otherwise be achieved.

+Holdoff

-HoldoffTrigger holdoff defines a certain period following a trigger during which the sweep cannot be triggered again.
+Trigger holdoff defines a certain period following a trigger during which the sweep cannot be triggered again.
 This makes it easier to establish a stable view of a waveform with multiple edges, which would otherwise cause additional triggers.